 Isolation of new endophyte strains from natural areas near to the fruit tree growing areas.

-Doty obtained the required permits and sampled a variety of native plants in natural sites in the Wenatchee, Entiat, Yakima, and Methow areas.
-Microbial endophyte strains (bacteria and yeast from within plant tissues) were isolated through maceration in bacterial media and streak purification.
+Doty obtained the required plant sampling permits and sampled a variety of native plants in natural sites in the Wenatchee, Entiat, Yakima, and Methow areas throughout summer and early autumn of 2020.
+Microbial endophyte strains (bacteria and yeast from within plant tissues) were isolated through maceration in bacterial media and multiple rounds of streak purification.
+Pure isolates were cryogenically-stored in glycerol at -80C.